TheGreyGhost/MinecraftByExample/README.md

         2. Right click on the project, select "Run As" > "Run Configurations..."
         3. Set the main class to "GradleStart"
     8. You should be able to start Minecraft now (using the Run or Debug configuration) and the mod will be loaded.
     9. Without an IDE and running from the command line, you can build the project with `gradlew build` and then run it with `gradlew runClient`.
 In order to load the mod into a production or stand-alone Minecraft, run `gradlew reobf` and copy `build/libs/minecraftbyexample-1.12.2a.jar` into the Minecraft mods directory before starting Minecraft.
+Personally, I recommend to use an IDE, it makes coding and debugging a lot easier.
+But it's not essential.

 #### If You're Still Confused